Fear Factor: Original format (2001–2012)

 With the exception of retrieval or transfer stunts, contestants are usually not eliminated after this stunt unless they fail to complete it or vomit before finishing.
 In the case of teams, one team may be eliminated for having the worst performance.
-In later episodes, a common (but not always used) rule was that no one would be eliminated after the second stunt; instead, the contestant or team that performed the best would receive a prize, such as a vehicle or a prize package similar in value.
+In later episodes, a common (but not always used) rule was that no one would be eliminated after the second stunt; instead, the contestant or team that performed the best would receive a prize, such as a vehicle or a prize package similar in value (in four-stunt shows, the second stunt may also be a physical challenge like the first stunt and the third stunt was designed to be unsavory and mentally trying instead).
 More often than not, the contestant or team with the best performance had the privilege of choosing the order that the contestants or teams had to go in to perform the next stunt [for the following day].
 Extremely rarely during the show's original run, Rogan would participate in the second stunt, most often as a way of encouraging contestants to take part.
 However, during a stunt involving tear gas in the third season, the wind changed direction and tear gas blew in the direction of Rogan, the camera crew and the other contestants that were not taking part at that particular moment.
 On another occasion during the first series, though it was not aired, Rogan ate three sheep eyes exactly like the contestants had to, as it was the first 'gross' stunt to be taped in the series' run and he did not feel it fair that the contestants should go at it alone, while he sat cheering them on.

 Third stunt: The third and final stunt is usually something from an extreme type of stunt seen in an action film.
 Like the first stunt, it usually involves heights, water, vehicles, or some combination of the three.
 In order to avoid ties, this stunt is always competitive.
 The player or team with the best performance this round wins the grand prize, usually $50,000 and has the privilege of being informed by Rogan that "evidently, fear is not a factor for you."
 Naturally, on the one occasion that the $50,000 prize went unclaimed (the season 5 Best Friends episode), Rogan instead informed the contestants that "evidently, fear is a factor for you."
 However, Rogan would also do this when nobody completed one of the earlier stunts, even when the stunt in question was not an elimination round.